aws-samples/openbanking-brazilian-reference-architecture/README.md

 # Overview

-This repo intends to demonstrate how the Open Banking can work in AWS using mTLS.
+This repo intends to demonstrate how an environment with the Open Banking mock API's can work in AWS using mTLS.
+***

 # Prerequisites:

 - [awscli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)